Olukemi001/Netflix-Data-Visualization/README.md

 ---
 # Note
-In jupyter Notebook, go to edit and clear output of all Cells for all the modules and run the **Main_Netflix.ipynb** to generate all the outputs.
-Also delete all the output  files to generate ne ones
+In jupyter Notebook, go to edit and clear output of all Cells for all the modules, also delete all the output  files to generate new ones:

+├── output_data_cleaning.ipynb
+├── output_data_exploration.ipynb
+├── output_data_preparation.ipynb
+├── output_data_visualization.ipynb
+├── Netflix_shows_movies
+├── output_data_cleaning
+├── output_data_preparation
+├── output_data_exploration.ipynb
+├── output_data_visualization.ipynb
+├── Distribution of Content Type
+├── Distribution of Ratings on Netflix
+├── Most Watched Genres on Netflix
+├── Top 10 Countries Producing Netflix Content
+└── Top 20 Release Years by Number of Titles

+Then run **Main_Netflix.ipynb** to generate all the outputs afresh.

 ## Conclusion